-- In this digital era, be careful in your written communications made over company information systems, such as email, as this is a permanent record. - You must ensure that your online activities, including your use of social media, are appropriate and reflect well on Brookfield.
+- In this digital era, be careful in your written communications made over company information systems, such as email and messaging applications, as this is a permanent record. - You must ensure that your online activities, including your use of social media, are appropriate and reflect well on Brookfield.